Azure-Samples/azure-maps-animations/docs/API Reference.md

 # API Reference

-The following document is the complete API referecence for theanimation library for the Azure Maps Web SDK.
+The following document is the complete API reference for the animation library for the Azure Maps Web SDK.

 **Namespace:**